Knot Theory and Error-Correcting Codes: Knot Colorings

 \section{Knot Colorings}

-In this section, we explain two types of knot colorings: Fox coloring and Dehn coloring; see Figure \ref{fig:Fox-Dehn}.
+In this section we explain three types of knot colorings.
+Fox coloring and Dehn coloring are colorings of the strands and crossings, respectively, see Figure \ref{fig:Fox-Dehn}.
+For the third, the Alexander-Briggs coloring, we first define the \textit{Tait diagram} of an oriented knot, see Figure \ref{fig:Tait}.
 We refer to Appendix~\ref{commut-alg} for the necessary background in commutative algebra needed for this section.